 – Send a post-event survey, asking for suggestions and opinions.
 Knowing what your attendees liked and disliked will only give you the data you need to make your next event even more successful!

 – Ask attendees for reviews and testimonies to post on future registration pages and other online content.
 Also, ask for video testimonials; people love watching video testimonies; they work wonders!

 – If your next event is already planned, offer a discount on the next one.

 Appropriately timed updates can make or break the impact of your event.
 Sending reminders and updates before, during, and after the event can boost your attendance by staying top of mind.

 Having an email list in your sales engagement platform is golden.
 Nurture your attendees with regular emails and SMS for market research, new blog posts, surveys, lead nurturing, new products or service updates, and more to help keep them up to date on your company.
 Keeping your audience engaged and retaining them shows them that your company is doing well and helps to keep you “top of mind”.
 You certainly don’t want your attendees to drop off after the event and wonder what happened to your company.
 You want to keep up retention by effectively managing your existing “golden” list!
+It’s worth using an email verification service to regularly check the accuracy of email addresses on your email list.
 This will help you cut way down on your budget for the next event.

 Create a Press Release or other PR Strategies

 A press release can help you reach out to new prospects with an informative yet personal tone of voice, creating the perfect atmosphere in which they are more likely to engage with you.

 – Getting information about news events that happen.